opitt/advent-of-code-2021/README.md

 # Today I learned...
 These are some things I learned along the way.

+## Day 25
+_General_
+* I solved day 25 part 1 after Christmas.
+I got stuck with the other days ... and when I found out, that day 25 is a simulation ...
+I tried it.
+And it worked.

+_Python_
+* I started using lists to store the coordinates.
+But the search if a coordinate is in the list takes long.
+So I switched to dictionary.
+The performance is much better.
+There might be even better solutions with numpy and matrix operations ... but I am happy with the solution.

 ## Day 17
 _General_
 * A fun excercise.
 I like simulations.